 According to the complaint, the plaintiff alleges that on Aug.
-30, 2015, he entered into an agreement with the defendant that he would be awarded 1 percent commission for all revenue generated by the St. Louis division of the company and additional 0.5 percent for the calendar year 2016 revenue.
+30, 2015, he entered into an agreement with the defendant that he would be awarded 1 percent commission for all revenue generated by the St. Louis division of the company and an additional 0.5 percent for the calendar year 2016 revenue.
 Boehmisch claims he failed to receive commission earned from the start of his employment on Sept.
 4, 2015, until Feb.
 1, 2017.

-The plaintiff holds AMS Services responsible because it allegedly failed to pay commission due at the end of each revenue period in payments amounting to $94,540, representing 1 percent of $9,454,000, and $22,270, representing .5 percent of $4,454,000, on or before Feb.
+The plaintiff alleges AMS Services failed to pay commission due at the end of each revenue period in payments amounting to $94,540, which is 1 percent of $9,454,000, and $22,270, which is 0.5 percent of $4,454,000, on or before Feb.
 1, 2017.

 The plaintiff requests a trial by jury and seeks judgment in the amount of $116,810 and legal interest, attorneys' fees, costs of litigation and for such further relief as the court deems just and proper.